fpelliccioni/fpelliccioni.github.io/_posts/2014-07-15-writing-min-function-part3.md

 employee e3 { 3, "George", 4500.0f };
 employee e4 { 4, "Frank", 5000.0f };
 {% endhighlight %}
-And our salary_comparator, here called r in order to abbreviate it:
+And our salary_comparator, here called r in order to abbreviate the text:

-Take e1 and e2: According to *trichotomy*: only one of the following holds, r(e1, e2), r(e2, e1) or e1 = e2
+- Take e1 and e2: According to *trichotomy*: only one of the following holds,
+r(e1, e2), r(e2, e1) or e1 = e2
 What is the result of r(e1, e2)? r(e1, e2) means e1.salary < e2.salary, which means: 5000 < 6000, so it holds.
 The other two propositions are false (intentionally omitted), so *trichotomy* holds in that case.
-Take e1 and e3: Following the same analysis,  r(e1, e3) means e1.salary < e3.salary, which means: 5000 < 4500, so it doesn't hold.
+- Take e1 and e3: Following the same analysis,  r(e1, e3) means e1.salary < e3.salary, which means: 5000 < 4500, so it doesn't hold.
 But r(e3, e1) means ...
 4500 < 5000 which is true, and the last proposition is false (again, intentionally omitted), so *trichotomy* holds.
-Now, take e1 and e4: Following the same analysis, r(e1, e4) and r(e4, e1) are both false, so, the proposition e1 = e4 have to be true if we want *trichotomy* holds.
+- Now, take e1 and e4: Following the same analysis, r(e1, e4) and r(e4, e1) are both false, so, the proposition e1 = e4 have to be true if we want *trichotomy* holds.
 Is e1 = e4 true?
-No! because e1 is not equal to e4, they are differents employees, they are not the same.
+No! because **e1 is not equal to e4**, they are differents employees, they are not the same.

-Then, the *trichotomy* axiom does not hold, that is, the salary_comparator relation is not a Total Ordering on the Employee Set.
-This means that Total Ordering is too restrictive.
+Then, the *trichotomy* axiom does not hold, that is, the salary_comparator relation is not a *Total Ordering* on the Employee Set.
+This means that *Total Ordering* is too restrictive.

 So, what kind of ordering relation should be our *Comparator*?

-Partial Ordering?
-No, we saw in Part1 that Partial Ordering is too weak to define min.
+*Partial Ordering*?
+No, we saw in [Part1]({% post_url 2014-05-20-writing-min-function-part1 %}) that *Partial Ordering* is too weak to define min.
-We need something in between Partial and Total Ordering: what we need is called Weak Ordering[1].
+We need something in between *Partial* and *Total Ordering*: what we need is called [**Weak Ordering**[1]](#Ref1).

-Roughly speaking, weak ordering says that if r(a, b) and r(b, a) are false, then, a and b are equivalents.
+Roughly speaking, *weak ordering* says that if r(a, b) and r(b, a) are false, then, a and b are **equivalents**.

-So, let’s modify the min function to introduce weak ordering:
+So, let’s modify the min function to introduce *weak ordering*:

 {% highlight cpp %}
 //Note: yes! you guess it, it is incorrect, still!